Rabies in cats: A comprehensive guide

 1. Asian countries:

-• Countries such as India, Thailand and the Philippines have a higher prevalence of rabies, mainly due to large populations of stray dogs and cats.
+• Countries like India, Thailand and the Philippines have a higher prevalence of rabies, mainly due to the large populations of stray dogs and cats.

 2. African countries: